The University participates in three tuition exchange programs: The Catholic College

 with at least one year of service at the time of application to send their eligible

 dependents to participating colleges and universities at reduced or waived tuition.

 Additionally, The Council of Independent Colleges Tuition Exchange Program allows

 for eligible employees and their spouses to participate as well.

 The Catholic College Cooperative Tuition Exchange (CCCTE) is comprised of regionally accredited colleges and universities listed in the current Official Catholic College Directory.
 Dependents must be accepted to the college or university of their choice before applying for the scholarship.
 For a list of participating colleges and for more information on this program, please visit the CCCTE website at www.cccte.org.

-The Tuition Exchange (TE) has over 600 participating colleges and universities located in 47 states, Washington D.C. and the United Kingdom.
-For a list of participating colleges and for more information on this program, you can visit the Tuition Exchange at www.tuitionexchange.net.
+The Tuition Exchange (TE) has over 600 participating colleges and universities in most of the states in the US, Washington D.C. and a few other countries.
+For a list of participating colleges and for more information on this program, you can visit the Tuition Exchange at http://www.tuitionexchange.org.

 It is the responsibility of the recipient to: 1) apply for general admission before the established deadline of the participating college, 2) inform the TE Liaison if they decline the scholarship or if they choose not to apply to any college previously indicated, 3) inform the TE Liaison of continuing enrollment each academic year, and 4) pay any participant fees as established by the respective programs.

 Contact the Human Resources Office for more information.